This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Heathrow Trains* Advice

 and Central London.
-By train, take TfLRail
+By train, take Elizabeth Line

 or the Heathrow Express to Paddington Station, (recommended route when carrying baggage) take a taxi